 - Save & New: Saves the New Recurring Journal Entry screen and offers another (blank) New Recurring Journal Entry screen to populate (repeat this process until all required Recurring Journal Entries have been created).

 - Cancel: Cancels the current New Recurring Journal Entry.

 Each Recurring Journal Entry requires details that are entered on the New Recurring Journal Entry Line screen.
 This is the screen where the accounting details are added.
 This screen is accessed by clicking on the name of a Recurring Journal Entry that appears on the List View of Recurring Journal Entries.

 When the name of a Recurring Journal Entry is clicked, a detail screen presents the information about the Recurring Journal Entry.
-On this screen, click the New button on the Recurring Journal Entry Lines Related List.
-Clicking the New button will open a New Recurring Journal Entry Line screen.
+On this screen, click New on the Recurring Journal Entry Lines Related List.
+Clicking New will open a New Recurring Journal Entry Line screen.

 The top portion is labeled Information and contains the Recurring Journal Entry Line parent record and empty fields for the following information: